Today is October 23, 2020; the

-The Jewish Women’s League (JWL) enriches the La Crosse Jewish community and supports the synagogue through religious, social and educational functions.
-The JWL hosts dinners, brunches, Oneg Shabbats, and other programs which bring the Jewish community together to celebrate the holidays and shabatot during the year.
-The JWL is involved in charitable and cooperative projects which enhance the community-at-large.
-Proceeds from ongoing JWL fund raising efforts are used in part to beautify and make improvements to the synagogue.
-Every year the JWL orders and distributes a wide variety of “kosher for Passover” foods, from Matzah and soda pop to sour cream, turkey and candy.
-The JWL is not affiliated with any national women’s organization.
-Further information about JWL membership and services can be obtained by contacting the Jewish Women’s League President.
+The Jewish Community League (JCL) enriches the La Crosse Jewish community and supports the synagogue through religious, social and educational functions.
+The JCL hosts dinners, brunches, Oneg Shabbats, and other programs which bring the Jewish community together to celebrate the holidays and shabatot during the year.
+The JCL is involved in charitable and cooperative projects which enhance the community-at-large.
+Proceeds from ongoing JCL fund raising efforts are used in part to beautify and make improvements to the synagogue.
+Every year the JCL orders and distributes a wide variety of “kosher for Passover” foods, from Matzah and soda pop to sour cream, turkey and candy.
+The JCL is not affiliated with any national women’s organization.
+Further information about JCL membership and services can be obtained by contacting the Jewish Community League President.

 Coulee Kosher Cookery: